rust-lang/nomicon/src/subtyping.md

 whenever they're put into a context that could do something bad with that.
 In this case, we inherited invariance as soon as we put our reference inside an `&mut T`.

-As it turns out, the argument for why it's ok for Box (and Vec, Hashmap, etc.) to be covariant is pretty similar to the argument for why it's ok for lifetimes to be covariant: as soon as you try to stuff them in something like a mutable reference, they inherit invariance and you're prevented from doing anything bad.
+As it turns out, the argument for why it's ok for `Box` (and `Vec`, `HashMap`, etc.) to be covariant is pretty similar to the argument for why it's ok for lifetimes to be covariant: as soon as you try to stuff them in something like a mutable reference, they inherit invariance and you're prevented from doing anything bad.

-However Box makes it easier to focus on by-value aspect of references that we partially glossed over.
+However `Box` makes it easier to focus on by-value aspect of references that we partially glossed over.

 Unlike a lot of languages which allow values to be freely aliased at all times,